lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 ![People](/assets/warsaw-eternal-challenge-report/img/ludziki.JPG){: width="835" height="730" .w-75 }
 _Clockwise, starting from top-left: Krzysiek Mazurek (UR Delver), Mikołaj Wyspiański (Mono U Jewel), Piotr Szejko (Cradle Control), and Arkadiusz Chojaczyk (Merfolk)_

 It's worth mentioning that I failed one of the crucial steps of the preparation process --- I did not prepare a sideboard guide.
 I would definitely recommend having one.
-Nonethelss, having played for a couple of hours the previous day and analyzing the meta, I felt decently prepared.
+Nevertheless, having played for a couple of hours the previous day and analyzing the meta, I felt decently prepared.

 I registered [the following list](https://moxfield.com/decks/ogGe7IfcpUCYDx1zuGebeA).